P364: Clarifying requirements for registering and maintaining BM Units

 - Amend BSC Section K3.1 (Configuration of BM Units) so that it reflects current Industry practice as well as any expected future changes to industry.

-P364 was raised on 7 December 2017.
-The Initial Written Assessment was presented to the BSC Panel on 14 December 2017.
+P363 and P364 were raised on 7 December 2017.
+The Initial Written Assessment (IWA) was presented to the BSC Panel on 14 December 2017.
+It was determined that P363 and P364 shjul proceed through the Assessment Phase together due to their commonalities.